Pending Legislation in New York State

 Grants family court judges the discretion to order continued visitation and/or contact between children and their birth parents and/or their siblings after a parent’s rights have been terminated.
 The judge may grant post-termination contact at the disposition hearing in a termination of parental rights proceeding when such contact is deemed by the Court to be in the child or children’s best interests.

 The Coalition is NOT in favor of this legislation.
-Please see the Coalition’s Memo in Opposition to A8020 S5790 for details.
+Please see the Coalition’s Memo of Opposition to A2199/S4203 for details.

 Authorizes the social services department to terminate the subsidies that may be provided to a parent who adopts a disabled or hard to place child under certain circumstances, most specifically, determined to be “lack of support”.